-26-5-13.
-Record keeping
+26-5-9.
+Record keeping.

-- 13.1.
-Certified Animal Euthanasia Technicians shall maintain records at their place of business including, but not limited to; - (a) Identification of the animal euthanized; - (b) The drug administered, and its dosage; - (c) The date of euthanasia; - (d) The method of sanitary disposal of the animal's remains; - (e) An inventory of all receipts, administrations and distributions of Sodium Pentobarbital and/or Sodium Pentobarbital compound or the approved replacement drug of choice; and

-- (f) The method utilized for the euthanasia of each animal. - 13.2.
-The Certified Animal Euthanasia Technician and the animal control facility, humane society or animal shelter shall maintain the records in a current status on the business premises for a period of 3 years.
-10 - 13.3.
+- 9.1.
+Certified animal euthanasia technicians that have a Federal Drug Enforcement Administration (DEA) number and administer controlled substances shall comply with the federal and state laws pertaining to the usage of controlled substances; including maintaining a register, which shall indicate the following: - 9.1.a.
+Identification of the animals euthanized; - 9.1.b.
+Method utilized for the euthanasia of each animal; - 9.1.c.
+Drugs administered, including dosage; - 9.1.d.
+Date of euthanasia; - 9.1.e.
+Method of sanitary disposal of animal's remains; and - 9.1.f.
+An inventory of all receipts, administrations and distributions of all euthanasia solutions, sedatives and tranquilizers. - 9.2.
+The certified animal euthanasia technician and the administrators of the animal control facility, humane society or animal shelter shall maintain the records on the business premises for a period of 3 years. - 9.3.
 In the case of the cancellation of certification of an animal euthanasia technician, the records shall be maintained by the facility's administrators.

-26-5-14.
-Storage
+26-5-10.
+Storage.

-- 14.1.
-The Certified Animal Euthanasia Technician shall maintain all controlled substances, sedatives and tranquilizers under his or her authority in a properly secure and locked storage container when the Certified Animal Euthanasia Technician is not in the same room with the drug. - 14.2.
-Only the Certified Animal Euthanasia Technician shall have access to the drug storage container. - 14.3.
-The manufacturer's instructions shall be followed in the preparation of all lethal injections or chemical restraint drugs. - 14.4.
+- 10.1.The certified animal euthanasia technician shall maintain all controlled substances, sedatives and tranquilizers under his or her authority in a properly secure and locked storage container when the Certified Animal Euthanasia Technician is not in the same room with the drug. - 10.2.
+Only the certified animal euthanasia technician shall have access to the drug storage container. - 10.3.
+The manufacturers' instructions shall be followed in the preparation of all lethal injections or chemical restraint drugs. - 10.4.
 Needles shall be of medical quality, and shall not be used if they are dirty, clogged, barbed, or might otherwise cause unnecessary discomfort for the animal.

-Needles may not be used more than 5 times. - 14.5.
+Needles may not be used more than 5 times.

+- 10.5.
 Syringes shall be of medical quality.
-They may be reused if they are properly cleaned. - 14.6.
-Needles and syringes shall be kept in the same secure storage as the lethal drugs and chemical restraint drugs. - 14.7.
+They may be reused if they are properly cleaned. - 10.6.
+Needles and syringes shall be kept in the same secure storage as the lethal drugs and chemical restraint drugs. - 10.7.
 Needles and syringes shall be disposed of in a proper container, as required by state law.